Welcome to the Jupiter Class page – Summer Term 2018

 Some subjects will be separate to the main topic but cross circular links are made where possible.

-PSHE – Dreams & Goals and Healthy Me (Jigsaw scheme of work).
+PSHE – Relationships and Changing me (Jigsaw scheme of work).

 Helping your child at home